jayanth122/jayanth122/README.md

 #  Hi there, I'm Jayanth Chennupati <!--<img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">-->

-## Full Stack Developer at Ai Focal
+## Grad Student at the University of Waterloo

 - 🔭I usually do software and web application development.
 - 🤷 I guess I like to stay invisible!